 The government’s new NHS indemnity scheme is set to launch on 1st April.
-If you intend to switch to this cover, or have already purchased the MDU’s discount policy, read this to make sure you’re fully protected.
+If you intend to switch to this cover, or have already purchased an alternative discount policy, read this to make sure you’re fully protected.

 Discounted indemnity policy – what does it mean?

-When health secretary, Jeremy Hunt announced a new state-backed indemnity scheme for NHS workers in 2017, the Medical Defence Union (MDU) also launched a new insurance product to complement this, with a 50% discount on their usual price.
+When health secretary, Jeremy Hunt announced a new state-backed indemnity scheme for NHS workers in 2017, it led to the introduction of a new insurance product to complement this, with hefty discounts on typical indemnity insurance costs.

-It is important to remember that this is actually a new type of policy, and not a discount on the same level of cover.
-So before you switch to this option, check it gives you the level of protection you need.
+It is important to remember that these discounted policies are different terms to full cover, and are not a discount on the same level of cover as your existing policy.
+So before you switch to one of these options, check it gives you the level of protection you need.

-For example, the new MDU policy does not include run-off cover or medico-legal support.
+For example, often these policies do not include run-off cover or medico-legal support.
 The thinking behind the lower level of cover was that the government scheme would provide protection for these areas.
 However, it looks like that this won’t be the case.

 What does the NHS scheme cover?